 - The distance between the linear features that can guide you.
 If you fly too close and the features are far apart, you may not see them anymore and you risk deviating from the grid pattern.

 - Fly at a constant distance from the walls or objects.
 It is easier for the photogrammetry software to match images that have the same scale (where the same object appears with the same size).
 In general, matching will fail for images where the same object is observed at scales that differ by more than a factor 2.
 See Pix4D’s article on flight height variations.
+Use the Distance Lock feature on the drone to maintain a constant distance.

 - Ensure overlap.
 Frontal overlap (in the direction of the drone motion) can be adjusted when you extract images from the video.
 Lateral overlap is determined by the distance to the wall and the distance between flight lines.
 We recommend a 50% lateral overlap.